kushyapp/gatsby-source-kushy/README.md

 Source plugin for pulling a shop or brand's data into Gatsby from the [Kushy API](http://kushy.net).

+Add your shop or brand to the configuration file and Gatsby will import your profile data, menu, and all your reviews and photos into GraphQL.

+Great for creating a website or landing page for a dispensary or brand.

 * Demo
 * Example site source code